QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 Additionally, the Knowledge Base plays a key role in providing the data needed for techniques like Retrieval-Augmented Generation (RAG), which further boosts the system's ability to generate reliable and relevant outputs.

+In case of coupling MCP with the nework management system, the new knowledge also can be used to support modification of the currently operating automation Closed Loop, such as:
+- Choice of tools (data, analytics, algorithms/decision processes, closed loops)
+- Orchestration of tools

 #### Data Collection